senx/warp10-r/README.md

 # warp10r #

-R client for executing Warpscript on a Warp10 instance
+R client for executing WarpScript on a Warp 10 instance

 ### Installation from source ###